NBlaze860/Shipsy-Inventory-Manager/docs/DESIGN.md

 - Provides fallback response for non-product-related queries

 **Reasoning:** This feature enhances user interaction with their inventory data through conversational AI.
 By restricting access to user-specific products and limiting responses to product-related queries, it maintains security and relevance.
 The integration with existing authentication ensures data privacy while providing a modern, intuitive interface for inventory management.

+## Frontend Project Structure

+**Context:** A well-organized frontend project structure is essential for building a scalable and maintainable React application.
+The structure should provide clear separation of concerns and make it easy for developers to locate and work on different parts of the application.

+**Decision:** The frontend will adopt a standard feature-based folder structure.
+The main directories under `src/` are:
+- `components/`: For reusable UI components, further divided into `ui/`, `layout/`, `auth/`, `products/`, and `analytics/`.
+- `pages/`: For top-level page components that correspond to application routes.
+- `store/`: For Redux state management, including the store configuration and slices for different features.
+- `utils/`: For utility functions and helpers.
+- `styles/`: For global styles.

+**Reasoning:** This structure is a widely adopted best practice in the React community.
+It promotes modularity by organizing files by feature, which makes the codebase easier to understand, scale, and maintain.
+The separation of components, pages, and state management logic ensures a clean architecture and improves developer productivity.